csound/csound/mingw64/README.md

 6. If you wish to create an mingw64-compatible import library for the MSVS-built Python DLL, see the following [instructions here](http://ascend4.org/Setting_up_a_MinGW-w64_build_environment).
 Note that currently, gendef comes with the MSYS2 toolchain, and does not need to be built.

-7. Run `./build.sh in the mingw64 directory`.
+7. Run `./build.sh` in the mingw64 directory.
 It will run CMake, run make, and then copy the targets into the "dist" directory.
 For a truly clean build, first delete the `csound-mingw64` directory and all of its contents.
-(You can skip this step if you are performing the installer build below).
+(You can skip this step if you are performing the installer build below.)

 # Installer Build